Sher213/pocket-ds/README.md

 ## Acknowledgments

 - Built with ❤️ for data scientists and analysts
-- Powered by OpenAI - (looking to go change to open-source machine learning libraries soon!)
+- Powered by Gemini - (looking to go change to open-source machine learning libraries soon!)
 - Inspired by the need for accessible data science tools